 Professional rodeo is very popular around the world, especially in the United States.
-One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Las Vegas, Nevada from December 5 to 14.
+One of the biggest rodeo events is the annual Wrangler National Finals Rodeo, which will take place in Arlington,Texas from December 3 to 12.

 Leading up to the Finals are circuit events, which begin with the Prairie Circuit Finals in Duncan, Oklahoma from October 17 to the 19th.